 Until very recently experts had got the neuroscience of addiction and brain damage wrong on two counts.
-A simple solution expanded by an influential addiction Guru in the 1990’s, was that brain atropy was simply dehydration and could quickly correct itself.
+A simple solution expanded by an influential addiction Guru in the 1990’s, was that brain atrophy was simply dehydration and could quickly correct itself.
 This is shown to be totally wrong but services were put in place and designed on his advice.
-Secondly in the authors’ earlier days of providing treatment, it was universally accepted that brain cells following intoxification were killed and deemed to be irreplaceable.
-In fact neurogenesis had never been heard of!
+Secondly, in the authors’ earlier days of providing treatment, it was universally accepted that brain cells following intoxication were killed and deemed to be irreplaceable.
+In fact, neurogenesis had never been heard of!

 The brain and alcoholism relapse

-This study is the first to link gray matter volume deficits in patients receiving treatment for alcoholism early in abstinence, to subsequent time to relapse, and to provide predictive estimates of relapse risk.
+This study is the first to link grey matter volume deficits in patients receiving treatment for alcoholism early in abstinence, to subsequent time to relapse, and to provide predictive estimates of relapse risk.

-A 2005 systematic review by Dom et al (2) complements the Yale Research by highlighting Orbito Frontal Cortex dysfunctions in people with substance use disorders and a consistent finding in the neuro imaging studies was hyperactivity of the cortex after detoxification which had important implications for treatment and relapse prevention.
-In the previous year Bowden-Jones, McPhillips et al (3) suggested in a pilot study that risk taking on tests sensitive to ventromedial prefrontal cortex dysfunctions with the result inability to resist the impulse to drink, predicted early relapse in alcohol dependency.
+A 2005 systematic review by Dom et al (2) complements the Yale Research by highlighting Orbito Frontal Cortex dysfunctions in people with substance use disorders and a consistent finding in the neuroimaging studies was hyperactivity of the cortex after detoxification which had important implications for treatment and relapse prevention.
+In the previous year Bowden-Jones, McPhillips et al (3) suggested in a pilot study that risk-taking on tests sensitive to ventromedial prefrontal cortex dysfunctions with the resultant inability to resist the impulse to drink, predicted early relapse in alcohol dependency.

-Finally a local Scottish 2009 Study by Morrison (4) indicates that executive dysfunction present at the end of in-patient detoxification treatment is associated with increased likelihood of relapse in severe alcohol dependence due to neuro psychological impairment.
+Finally, a local Scottish 2009 Study by Morrison (4) indicates that executive dysfunction present at the end of in-patient detoxification treatment is associated with an increased likelihood of relapse in severe alcohol dependence due to neuropsychological impairment.

 Important lessons for treatment providers and commissioners